xuejinli/kc-seatunel/seatunnel-connectors-v2/README.md

 5.add connector dependency to seatunnel-dist/pom.xml, so the connector jar can be find in binary package.

-6.There are several classes that must be implemented on the source side, namely {connector name} Source, {connector name} SourceFactor, {connector name} SourceReader.
+6.There are several classes that must be implemented on the source side, namely {connector name} Source, {connector name} SourceFactory, {connector name} SourceReader.
 Please refer to other connectors for details

 7.{Connector Name} SourceFactory needs to be annotated with the **@AutoService (Factory.class)** annotation on the class name, and in addition to the required methods, an additional 'creatSource' method needs to be rewritten